dandlezzz/pg_flash_json/README.md

 ## Usage

 PGFlashJSON turns your ActiveRecord relations into json using the power of postgres' json support.
+It works by using the attributes of the model to build the proper postgres json query.

 ```ruby
 	class Post < ActiveRecord::Base